 Long-range planning should not cover as long a time period as you might think.
 As the nonprofit environment continues to change, it is important to have a strategic plan that is dynamic.
 Consequently, strategic plans created now should cover a shorter time period than they may have in the past.
 Who knew ten years ago what the economic climate of nonprofits would look like today?
 With the ubiquity of social media, even the ways we reach clients and fundraise has changed drastically during the past five years.
 Similarly, we don’t know what technological advances nonprofits may be utilizing five years from now.
 Your document should be broad enough to chart a course for the future while allowing adaptability for new and exciting changes to the nonprofit field.

-Find Out Where Your Board Wants To Go
+Find Out Where Your Nonprofit Board Wants To Go

-In addition to clients and other community members, your board of directors provides critical input to the strategic planning process.
-Conducting a strategic planning brainstorming session or SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis with board members will energize them and bring up new ideas and direction regarding where they see the organization heading.
-The organization’s board, in conjunction with the executive director, should guide the vision of the organization, which should inform new short-term and long-range goals.
+In addition to clients and other community members, your nonprofit board of directors provides critical input to the strategic planning process.
+Conducting a strategic planning brainstorming session or SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis with nonprofit board members will energize them and bring up new ideas and direction regarding where they see the nonprofit organization heading.
+The nonprofit organization’s nonprofit board, in conjunction with the executive director, should guide the vision of the nonprofit organization, which should inform new short-term and long-range goals.

 Ask Your Community for Directions